 Navigation features in Lino React¶

-Lino React does not use any Route component that comes with react-router-dom and does NOT do so for Lino React has its own controller for URL context.
+Lino’s React front end does not use any Route component that comes with react-router-dom because Lino React has its own controller for URL context.

 The whole navigation is put together using three different kinds of JavaScript